 Someone out there that knows heat treating will know what the process is.

 The semiconductor equipment industry thermally passivates stainless steel to make a thick dense oxide layer.
-It is normally done at 550 C in very dry air (-100 C dew point).
+It is normally done at 550 °C in very dry air (-100 °C dew point).
 If you don't use dry air you will get a nodules.
-Consult "Handbook of Vacuum Technology" [link is to info about the book at Amazon] (1996) edited by Dorothy Hoffman et al or "Handbook of Physical Vapor Deposition (PVD) Processing" [link is to info about the book at Amazon] (1998) by Donald M. Mattox for references.
-I don't know what would happen at 800 C though you would certainly anneal the stainless steel.
+Consult "Handbook of Vacuum Technology" [affil. link to book on Amazon] (1996) edited by Dorothy Hoffman et al or "Handbook of Physical Vapor Deposition (PVD) Processing" [affil. link to book on Amazon] (1998) by Donald M. Mattox for references.
+I don't know what would happen at 800 °C though you would certainly anneal the stainless steel.